 Whether Easter is a religious occasion in your family or a moment to share delicious meals and chocolate eggs, celebrating this fun holiday in Paris can be genuinely fun, especially with the invigorating arrival of Spring in the city of lights.
-To help you celebrate Easter with panache, we've compiled a list of places to shop and dine, in addition to special events in Paris.
+To help make your break unforgettable, we've compiled a list of places to shop and dine, in addition to special events in Paris.
 Do keep in mind that most shops and many restaurants are closed on Easter Sunday, and on the following Monday as well, which most people have off from work.

 Chocolate and Sweets

 For most people, no Easter would be complete without at least a bit of good chocolate.
 Luckily, Paris harbors some of the finest chocolate makers in the world, and Easter is a major occasion for these artisans and cocoa experts to show off their talents.
 Hit Fauchon (Metro Madeleine) for particularly spectacular chocolate Easter eggs, chickens and bells (in France there is no Easter Bunny-- a flying bell from Rome instead expedites goodies to children)-- and other delicious concoctions.